ibm-cloud-docs/discovery/building.md

 ## Custom configuration
 {: #custom-configuration}

+This information applies only to collections created before the release of [Smart Document Understanding](/docs/services/discovery/sdu.html).
+{: note}

 To create a custom configuration in the {{site.data.keyword.discoveryshort}} tooling, open a Private data collection, and on the **Manage Data** screen, click **Switch** next to the name of your **Configuration**.
 On the **Switch configuration** dialog, click **Create a new configuration**.

 After you have named your new configuration file, that name will be displayed at the top of the configuration screen.
 This new configuration file will automatically contain the settings and enrichments of the [Default configuration](/docs/services/discovery/building.html#the-default-configuration) file to give you a place to begin.